collocations.org

 The car soon developed another fault.

-look for | diagnose, discover, find, identify, locate
+detect, diagnose, discover, find, identify, locate

-They''ve found a major fault with the electrical system. | When she tested the recorder she could find no fault with it.
+They've found a major fault with the electrical system.

-They''ve found a major fault with the electrical system. | When she tested the recorder she could find no fault with it.
+When she tested the recorder she could find no fault with it.

-find, pick
+find, pick (BrE)

-My mother did nothing but find fault with my schoolboy manners. | He''s deliberately picking fault with the meal to get a reduction on the bill.
+My mother did nothing but find fault with my manners.

-My mother did nothing but find fault with my schoolboy manners. | He''s deliberately picking fault with the meal to get a reduction on the bill.
+He's deliberately picking fault with the meal to get a reduction on the bill.

-correct, fix, rectify, repair
+correct, fix, rectify (esp.
+BrE), repair

-report
+report (esp.
+BrE)

 You should report any fault directly to the phone company.

-FAULT + VERB
+fault + VERB

-occur | lie in sth
+lie in sth

 The fault lay in the structure of the economy.

-~ in
+fault in

 Diabetes is caused by a fault in the insulin production of the body.

-~ with
+fault with

 She was always finding fault with his manners.